bcsj/tts-slayer-pack/README.md

 ## Special thanks to

 - Silbo for making the amazing set of new monsters for the Slay the Spire tabletop game.
+- Contention Games for the Slay the Spire Boardgame adaption.
+- Mega Crit Games for Slay the Spire, the videogame.
 - rolandostar for their incredible extension for VSCode.